filipcynarski-software/filipcynarski-software.github.io/docs/_posts/2021-02-19-docker-on-synlogy-32bit.markdown

 Time to install your docker:

-* IMPORTANT you are in extracted directory of docker archive
+* IMPORTANT you are in the extracted directory of docker archive
 * What we are going to do right now
   * Change directory to level up just for safety and readability
   * Copy all binaries to `/usr/bin/` directory